 Daylight Savings Time | When to Change the Clocks in London

-Good news, summer in the UK is officially on the way as we’re heading out of Greenwich Mean Time (GMT) and into British Summer Time (BST).
-We’ve been on GMT since Sun 27th October 2024, when the clocks went back one hour, and on the last Sunday in March, the clocks will go forward one hour.
-Yes that means we lose an hour but it also brings us brighter evenings.
+We’ve been on BST since Sun 30th March, when the clocks went forward one hour, and on the last Sunday in October, the clocks will go back one hour.
+Yes that means we get an extra hour in bed but we’ve got longer, darker nights.

 Why do the clocks change in the UK?